Aspen trees in the snow, circa 1980. Aspen Historical Society, Durrance Collection

 Aspen History 101 and Aspen Extreme at Wintersköl™

 Thursday, January 9 Aspen History 101, 5:30 p.m.
 Aspen Extreme, 7:30 p.m.
 Wheeler Opera House, 320 E. Hyman Ave.
-Free in partnership with ACRA and the Wheeler Opera House for Wintersköl™ 2020 Advance reservations recommended, to secure your seat call the Wheeler Box Office at 970.920.5770 Kick off the Wintersköl™ weekend with Aspen History 101 and a screening of Aspen Extreme.
+Free in partnership with ACRA and the Wheeler Opera House for Wintersköl™ 2020 TICKET REQUIRED – advance reservations recommended, to secure your seat clickhere for Aspen History 101 and here for Aspen Extreme or call the Wheeler Box Office at 970.920.5770 Kick off the Wintersköl™ weekend with Aspen History 101 and a screening of Aspen Extreme.
 Aspen History 101, a theatrical crash course in local lore, was born from the no-credit, all-fun college of the Rockies, also known as the Aspen State Teachers College.
 The performance features actors, actresses, song, dance, resurrecting the party-loving atmosphere of Aspen State Teachers College, arguably one of the more entertaining aspects of area history!
 Attendees will receive an Aspen State Teacher’s College “student ID” which is good for one free beer at the bar following the “course.”
 The evening ends with a screening of the iconic 1993 film Aspen Extreme, which tells the well-known and oft-repeated story of two ski bums who ditch everything to live the ski instructor dream in Aspen.
 Get out your “onsies” and come in costume for just Aspen History 101, the film screening, or both!

 History Lessons with Larry

 Third Thursday of each month, January – March 3 – 4 p.m.
-AHS Archive Building, 620 W. Bleeker St. (In the Community Gallery) Free Longtime Aspen Historical Society volunteer Larry Fredrick will share in-depth but timely lessons in specific areas of Aspen history.
+Community Gallery, AHS Archive Building, 620 W. Bleeker St. Free Longtime Aspen Historical Society volunteer Larry Fredrick will share in-depth but timely lessons in specific areas of Aspen history.
 A mining expert, Larry’s breadth of knowledge and enthusiasm for stories from the past will entertain budding historians of all ages and interest!

-January 16th – Unravelling the Real Silver Queen Story
+January 16th – Unraveling the Real Silver Queen Story

 February 20th – Recreation in the Early Years